 - 1.1.
 The Championships will be governed by the 'Racing Rules of Sailing 2021-2024' including Appendix D, and the YNZ Safety Regulations Part 1. - 1.2.
 All races will be umpired.
 The "Single-Flag Protest Procedure", RRS D2 applies. - 1.3.
-Add new rule RRS D1.1(i); "When a boat completes a leg of the course she is not permitted to return to that leg". - 1.4.
+Add new rule RRS D1.1(j); "When a boat completes a leg of the course she is not permitted to return to that leg". - 1.4.
 In RRS D2.4(a) change "green and white" to "green and white or green" and in RRS D1.2(d)(1) and RRS D2.4(c) change "black and white" to "black and white or black". - 1.5.
 In RRS D5.2 change "red" to "yellow".
-When a yellow flag is displayed while racing the umpires will usually display a "black and white" flag (Amended in SI 1.5 above).
+When a yellow flag is displayed while racing the umpires will usually display a "black and white" flag (Amended in SI 1.4 above).
 When umpires display the flag in this situation and also under RRS D2.4(c), boats are required to wait after finishing for a hearing by race umpires.
-This hearing will determine if an incident on the water can be judged immediately or must be referred to a further hearing chaired by the Chief Umpire, either afloat or ashore.
-This changes RRS D5 and RRS D2.4.
+This hearing will determine if an incident on the water can be judged immediately or must be referred to a further hearing with the Protest Committee, either afloat or ashore.
+This changes RRS D5 and RRS D2.4. - 1.6.
+No media recording devices (including drones) are permitted in the race area, except when used by race officials and personnel approved by the RO.